Car bomb kills three outside U.S. consulate in Iraq's Kurdish capital

 Iraq's Kurdish region is an important partner for the U.S.-led coalition in its campaign to "degrade and destroy" the Islamic State group, which overran large parts of Iraq last summer and threatened to reach Erbil.

-A Reuters witness heard the blast, which was followed by gunfire and a column of black smoke high above the Ankawa district, a predominantly Christian neighborhood packed with cafes popular with foreigners.
+A Reuters witness heard the blast, which was followed by gunfire and a column of black smoke high above the Ankawa district, a predominantly Christian neighbourhood packed with cafes popular with foreigners.

-"It seems the consulate was the target," Nihad Qoja, the mayor of Erbil's city center, told Reuters.
+"It seems the consulate was the target," Nihad Qoja, the mayor of Erbil's city centre, told Reuters.

 The head of security for Ankawa said three people were killed and 14 wounded.